Napans host 'bear hunts' during COVID-19 quarantine

 It seems to be working, because more and more bears are taking up residence in Napa windows.

-Des Jardins, owner of Napa Treehouse Preschool & Daycare on Maplewood Avenue off Lincoln Avenue, said she read about the bear hunt online and wanted to join the fun.
+Des Jardins, owner of Napa Treehouse Preschool & Daycare on Maplewood Avenue near Lincoln Avenue, said she read about the bear hunt on social media and wanted to join the fun.

 “I thought it was such a wonderful idea for the kids around town,” said Des Jardins.
 The shelter-at-home order means that all group activities, birthday parties and other gatherings are now cancelled.